One Day Visit in Mostar

 Tour of the Balkans

-We had many deliberations on how and when we should visit Bosnia and Herzegovina.
-Guided tours out of Kotor were the first option we looked at.
-Unfortunately, none were operating as we were traveling in November, near the end of the season.
+We deliberated long and hard about how and when to visit Bosnia and Herzegovina.
+Guided tours out of Kotor were the first option we considered.
+Unfortunately, none were operating when we traveled in November, near the end of the season.

-Bussing back and forth from Kotor was the second option we investigated but tickets were more than we had anticipated.
+The second option we investigated was busing back and forth from Kotor, but the tickets were more expensive than anticipated.

 Travel times and lengthy bus rides were not particularly appealing either.
-In the end, we settled on the best solution for our tight timeframe, a rental car.
+Ultimately, we settled on the best solution for our tight timeframe, a rental car.

 The sun is hitting the ridge of the mountains in Mostar.